Updated 29 Jun 2026

 These figures may change depending on:

-But that’s one aspect of it.
+But that's only one part of it.

 The bigger expense is the time you spend on it.

-If assembling a wardrobe is supposed to take 6 hours, and you have a weekend packed with family commitments, errands, sports, social events, or home maintenance, what is that six-hour block actually worth?
+Think of it like this — if assembling a wardrobe is supposed to take 6 hours, and you've got a weekend packed with family commitments, errands, sports, social events, or home maintenance, what's that six-hour block actually worth to you?

-If we take IKEA wardrobes as an example.
+Take IKEA wardrobes as an example.

 A simple-looking wardrobe assembly job may include:

-Where a complicated one may include:
+While a more complicated one may include:

 Not all IKEA furniture deserves this much thought.